mui/material-ui/docs/data/base/getting-started/quickstart/quickstart.md

 ## Implementing a Button

-This is a quick tutorial that goes through the basics of using and styling Base components by replicating a button from Github's UI, using their [style guide](https://primer.style) as a reference.
+This is a quick tutorial that goes through the basics of using and styling Base UI components by replicating a button from GitHub's UI, using their [Primer design system](https://primer.style) as a reference.

 {{"demo": "Tutorial.js", "defaultCodeOpen": false, "hideToolbar": true}}

-### Components & Hooks
+### Components and hooks

-Base UI provides a ButtonUnstyled component and a useButton hook, both of which can be used to build a button, each with its own [benefits and trade-offs](/base/getting-started/usage/#components-vs-hooks).
+Base UI provides an Unstyled Button component and a `useButton` hook.
+Both can be used to build a button, and each has its own benefits and trade-offs — see [Components vs. hooks](/base/getting-started/usage/#components-vs-hooks) for details.

-#### ButtonUnstyled Component
+The code snippets below demonstrate the basic implementation of each:

+#### Unstyled Button component

 ```tsx
 import * as React from 'react';